-The certificate programs at WVU offer masters-prepared nurses the opportunity to earn a certificate in pediatric (PNP) and family (FNP) nurse practitioner specialty; a post-master's certificate in an adult gerontology acute care nurse practitioner specialty; a post-master's certificate in a psychiatric mental health nurse practitioner specialty; and a post-master's certificate in nurse executive leadership.
+The certificate programs at WVU offer masters-prepared nurses the opportunity to earn a certificate in family nurse practitioner (FNP) specialty; a post-master's certificate in a psychiatric mental health nurse practitioner specialty; and a post-master's certificate in nurse executive leadership.

-Family and Pediatric Nurse- Practitioner Post-Masters Certificate Program Descriptions
+Family Nurse- Practitioner Post-Masters Certificate Program Descriptions

 The FNP program prepares nurses who have already earned a master's degree, or higher, in nursing to sit for either the national certification examination offered by the American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP).
-The PNP program prepares nurses who have already earned a master's degree, or higher, in nursing to sit for the national certification examination offered by the Pediatric Nursing Certification Board (PNCB).

 This is a 19-25 credit hour program.
 All courses are delivered via an online modality.
 Two courses are clinical, affording the student the opportunity to complete the 600 hours of supervised clinical practice in Prerequisites for registration in the specialty/population courses in either certificate program is evidence of competence in the following three areas: advanced pathophysiology, advanced pharmacotherapeutics, and advanced assessment.